 Restore complete

-How long the restore takes depends, like the backup, on how fast your drives are, how fast your computer is, and how much data there is to be restored.
+Like the backup, how long the restore takes depends on how fast your drives are, how fast your computer is, and how much data there is to be restored.
 Progress will be displayed along the way.

 Eventually, it finishes.

-Click on Finish, and close EaseUS Todo by clicking on the “x” in its upper right corner.
+Close EaseUS Todo by clicking on the “x” in its upper-right corner.

 Your machine will reboot.
-Take care to remove the emergency disk, or to select your computer’s system disk from which to book.
-Again, how to do this specifically will depend on your computer.
+Take care to remove the emergency disk or to select your computer’s system disk from which to book.
+Again, how to do this depends on your computer.

 When the boot completes, you can breathe a sigh of relief as familiar screens appear.